hossainlab/jhossain.me/content/home/experience.md

   date_start = "2020-11-14"
   date_end = ""
   description = """
-  [Scientific Computing for Biologists](https://scicomforbio.github.io/) is an introductory course organized by Health Data Research Organization with applications to Health Data Science, Genomic Data Science, Bioinformatics, and more.
-Students will gain foundational knowledge of Python, R programming, Julia, Statistics and get practical experience in building public health and biological data analysis pipeline.
+  Scientific Computing for Biologists is an introductory course organized by Health Data Research Organization with applications to Health Data Science, Genomic Data Science, Bioinformatics, and more.
+Students will learn Python, R programming, Julia, Statistics and get practical experience building public health and biological data analysis pipelines.
   """